gchq/stroom-docs/content/en/docs/user-guide/pipelines/xslt/xslt-functions.md

 * `source()` - Returns an XML structure with the `stroom-meta` namespace detailing the current source location.
 * `source-id()` - Get the id of the current input stream that is being processed
 * `stream-id()` - An alias for `source-id` included for backward compatibility.
+* `to-unixTime(DateTime dateTime)` - Returns milliseconds since the epoch for a specified dateTime
 * `pipeline-name()` - Name of the current processing pipeline using the XSLT
 * [`put(String key, String value)`](#put-and-get) - Store a value for use later on in the translation